 The Aquarium of Western Australia

-When it originally opened in 1988, the Aquarium of Western Australia was the largest in the country.
-While there are several other competitors for that title today, the AQWA still has the largest tank on the continent!
+When it originally opened in 1988, the Aquarium of Western Australia was the biggest aquarium in the country.
+While there are several other competitors for that title today, the AQWA still has the largest tank on the continent, bar none!

 Of the 1,057,000 gallons on display, 793,000 of them are held in the Shipwreck Coast tank.
 A 322 ft underwater acrylic tunnel allows viewers to get up close and personal with enormous grey nurse sharks, loggerhead turtles, and a collection of 70 other animal species.